JoRo-Code/Jailbreaks/README.md

     - Should prompts and answers be passed in a chat interface?
 Applying the chat-interface also adds system prompts.
 It is probably alright cause all this benchmark is trying to do is to evaluate the change when using methods
     - [ ] handle when no answer is found, should be quantified.
 Would help debug the extraction and quantified the error rate.
 - [ ] GCG fitting
+    - Alternative: fit on model with hooks (ablated model)
 - [ ] diff-in-means single direction
 - [ ] Refusal Benchmark
     - [ ] Refusal scorer (LLM/classifier):